Mormon folklore: Architecture

 Rural Mormon settlements have several features that, when found together, distinguish them from non-Mormon settlements.
 These include wide roads, irrigation ditches, unpainted barns, and special wooden hay derricks.
 Lombardy poplars were often grown in rows to act as a windbreak, and streets were often numbered in grid fashion.
 A two-story symmetrical home with a chimney on either end was popular, and called "I"-style or "Nauvoo"-style homes.
 "I"-style homes were often built adjoining one another in "L", "H", or "T" style homes.
 Homes were often built using adobe.

-Brigham Young instructed pioneers to build "beautiful" houses, and from 1847–1890, architects experimented with various decorations they found in house pattern books.
+Brigham Young instructed pioneers to build "beautiful" houses, and from 1847 to 1890, architects experimented with various decorations they found in house pattern books.
 Greek revival-inspired decorations included window heads in pediment shape, entablature, and plain cornice returns.
 For Gothic revival decorations, architects used intricate bargeboards and spired finials to traditional house plans.
 Dormers were popular and were built in many varying styles.
 Late 19th-century styles like Victorian were not common.
 Traditional house plans came from Colonial Georgian architecture.
 External designs were usually bilaterally symmetric, with three distinct components, one of which was centered to preserve symmetry.
 Second-story windows were built direct above first-story windows in this style.
 Architectural eclecticism was common, and architects sometimes used unusual solutions to create symmetric facades.